trilisser/nCoV_analysis/README.md

-# R-script for Gathering key aa substitutions in S protein of nCoV variants of concern (VOC)
+# R-script for gathering key aa substitutions in S protein of nCoV variants of concern (VOC)

 ## Introduction